Spherical cosmological models: an alternative cosmology: The current expansion phase

 The solutions of (\ref{eqRt}) are well known.
 They are found via an implicit form, as a function of $t$ that is, by the quadrature:

 This expression introduces quite some functions.
 We start with defining

-valid for all $r$ and $t$, in contrast with the $\bar\psi(r,t)$ of equation (\ref{soleqRtint}) which is only valid for those $r$ and $t$ that realize the integral on the left hand side.
+valid for all $r$ and $t$ (in a collision-free universe, that is), in contrast with the $\bar\psi(r,t)$ of equation (\ref{soleqRtint}) which is only valid for those $r$ and $t$ that realize the integral on the left hand side.
 We call the function $\psi(r,t)$ the state of the shell with label $r$ at time $t$.
 It is dimensionless.
 The quantity $\phi(r)$ we call the phase of the shell $r$, and is to be seen as an integration constant (as a function of $t$) in the solution of (\ref{eqRt}).
+The quantity $-\phi(r)$ is also called ``bang time'' for obvious reasons, but since we will assume that our universe actually does not realize the limit $\bar\psi(r,t)\to0$, this term is not very appropriate.

 The radius is given by

 with

 We call $p(r)$ the shell parameter of the shell with label $r$.
 It has the dimension of a length.
 Next is